After years of union objections, police reform legislation advances

 ‘JUSTICE IN POLICING ACT’: WHAT’S IN THE DEMOCRATIC POLICE REFORM BILL

 Meanwhile, Democrats in the House are moving on the Justice in Policing Act that would ban chokeholds, create a national database of cops who committed misconduct, boost police training and reform qualified immunity that can protect cops from lawsuits from victims of police brutality.
+The Senate GOP proposal, by contrast, is not expected to end qualified immunity for police.

 The legislation aims to end the secrecy behind misconduct complaints against officers that are often shielded either by state law or by union contract.
 Chauvin had more than a dozen misconduct complaints against him before he put his knee on Floyd's neck.
 Daniel Pantaleo, the New York City officer who seized Garner in a deadly chokehold, had eight.
 Ryan Pownall, a Philadelphia officer facing murder charges in the shooting of David Jones, had 15 over five years, The Associated Press found.